object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 This is indeed very useful as the error tells us that the test was expecting "Hello Mars!" but instead found "Hello World".
-This is clearly a trivial example.
-The precise form of the tests and the feedback they will provide will vary from module to module, and will depend in particular on which programming language is being used.
+This is clearly a trivial example, however the tests provided with the exercises in this book also attempt to provide useful feedback on what has gone wrong when a test is failed.

 .. rubric:: Footnotes